brendanhay/amazonka/amazonka/README.md

 ## Description

-Client library containing request and response primitives to be used alongside the types from all `amazonka-*` libraries.
+Client library containing request and response logic to communicate with Amazon Web Service compatible APIs.
+Intended to be used alongside the types supplied by the various `amazonka-*` service libraries.

 ## Contribute